-Tampa Bay Water’s consulting engineers will complete the detailed design for the pipeline to determine an estimated cost.
+The combined blue route, Segment A and B, represents the lowest cost route at $417 million.
+Estimated cost for Tampa Bay Water’s consulting engineers will complete the detailed design for the pipeline to determine an estimated cost.
 Tampa Bay Water has received $4.5 million in co-funding from the Southwest Florida Water Management District for preliminary design and will apply for additional funds in fiscal year 2023 and beyond.

 Tampa Bay Water began public engagement for the South Hillsborough Pipeline in 2019 when the utility began studying possible corridors for the new large-diameter transmission main.
 Initial public input was collected on evaluation criteria used to rank potential routes.

 Survey respondents’ most important evaluation criteria were:

 Routes were presented to the community in summer 2022 and additional feedback was collected prior to finalizing a route ranking.